etttongronare/Ett-Ton-Gr-nare-UF/README.md

 A Ton Greener UF will in the future be seen as an initiative for a greener world.
 Today's people should look at us as a group at the forefront of the green climate change in Europe.
-A Ton Greener UF will become a company for the future, together
+A Ton Greener UF will become a company for the future, together.

 ![alt text](img/etguf.png)